viveknamdeo26/PracticeJava8/README.md

 # PracticeJava8
-This repository contains java classes to implement and solve different logics, problems
+This repository contains java classes and small java projects to implement and solve different logics, problems